ysquare/screenshot_ahk2/README.md

 9. screenshot is saved to file (abs path configured in .config.ini) and clipboard for further use.

 ### Configuration in .config.ini
+__Import__ Please make sure you update .config.ini before running the AHK scrip for the first time
 1. A relative path for log file for AHK to log important messages
 2. ScreenshotPath is an absolute path to the folder to store all the captured picture
 3. DPI is a fix for capture on multiple screens with different screen scales.
 Refer to Display Settings on Windows, set 96 for 100% scale, 120 for 125%, 144 for 150%, and so on.
 DPIs should be separated with "|"